Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 * Approval - like or dislike is the bread and butter of the online world
 * _Brainstorming - I would argue that only here does face-to-face really shine_

-So we are looking for communication tools that offer fully asynchronous, meeting free solutions for questions, status, feedback, suggestions and approval.

-Communications software should offer you a true alternative, instead of simulating or supplementing meetings.
-Because in 2021 that's what we already expect from communications tools except when we go to an office still in 2001.
+We hope you see the need for software development to solve the Goldilocks problem and start experimenting more with process and communication tools.
+It's 2021, and long since time to stop going to an office still in 2001.